Quadratic Base Change and the Analytic Continuation of the Asai L-function: A new Trace formula approach: Hecke Algebra

 Hence if we let $l=1,$ we have

 But since \eqref{eq:okok} holds for all $l \in \ri,(l,D)=1,$ we must have This proves Corollary \ref{bc}.

+Using a standard Euler product calculation the Fourier coefficient equality also implies the equality of the L-functions This is the definition that $\Pi$ is a base change or that $\Pi=BC_{\K/\Q}(\pi_{D}).$ If we had isolated an archimedean parameter $t_{\Pi}=\{t_j,t_k\}$ with $j\neq k,$ then as stated there would be no matching forms over $\Q$ and therefore $\Pi$ would not be a base change.

-By Mellin inversion where $\delta(\Pi)=1$ if $\Pi$ is a base change and $0$ else.
-The last equality comes from shifting the contour to the left to $-M.$ Since $M$ is arbitrary, $\zeta(2s)L(s,\Pi,Asai)$ has analytic continuation to the entire plane with at most a simple pole at $s=1.$ This concludes Corollary \ref{ac}.
+By Mellin inversion The residue is nonzero precisely when $\Pi$ is a base change from a representation $\pi_D$ over $\Q.$ The last equality comes from shifting the contour to the left to $-M.$ Since $M$ is arbitrary, $L(s,\Pi,Asai)$ has analytic continuation to the entire plane with at most a simple pole at $s=1.$ This concludes Corollary \ref{bc}.